 One of my favourite moments since our son arrived was watching an impromptu dance with my wife, one evening.
 He was three weeks old, she was in her dressing gown.
 I think it may have been the first moment since he was born when I felt I could relax or, at least, consciously realised that I was not quite so tense.

-He had been crying and restless but was completely soothed by music and motion.
+He’d been crying and restless but was completely soothed by music and motion.
 In a warm orange light they rocked gently around the living room, floating together on the sparkle of Paul Simon’s Diamonds On The Soles Of Her Shoes.
-One of those pure moments when nothing else exists somehow, and the music is inside the feelings and the feelings are inside the music.
+One of those moments when nothing else exists, and the music folds inside the feelings and the feelings fold inside the music, and they keep on folding in and in on each other and over and in until they are indistinguishable.
+Purity.
 I’ll never forget it.

 Two weeks earlier my wife and I were gathering up the bits and pieces which had sustained her through six nights in hospital.
 Our son was lying in a transparent plastic crib, a week and twelve hours old.
 I will return to them there in a little while…

 All but one of his first seven nights was spent in the hospital.
 We’d managed to bring him home for a mere twelve hours, in the middle of that week.
 They’d been discharged late one night and the following morning there was a midwife appointment to attend at the local medical centre.
 We’d expected it to be pretty routine.

 Due to the restrictions in place because of the UK’s second lockdown, I had to wait in the car outside.
 After the appointment, when my wife crossed the road from the centre to the car, I could see from her expression that something was not right.
 “We have to take him straight to hospital,” she said.

 The midwife had been unhappy.
 We’re still not sure, looking back, quite what happened and why we were able to bring him home only to then have to return straight away.
 But, in any case, we went back to the hospital and were given a private room on the children’s ward.
 The so-called Disney Ward.